-In the next few days I would receive a series of injections, sometimes in the joints that do bother me – my left hock and right front ankle – and sometimes in other joints, for goodness knows what reason.
+In the next few days I’ll receive a series of injections, sometimes in the joints that do bother me – my left hock and right front ankle – and sometimes in other joints, for goodness knows what reason.
 It’s a mystery to me why these folks don’t talk to the last guys that looked after me.
 One time, a few months and trainers ago, I remember I was injected in my left front knee.
-The knee had never given me any grief in my life.
+That knee had never given me any grief in my life.

 It was not always like this.